munyofrey/doctorSearch/README.md

 There are also few improvements to round out the testing in this application, first `frontend/__tests__/search-test.js` does not currently test the updating of the doctor list after typing in the input field, or the change of the input field.
-Due to the timing of external API calls, it was difficult to test proper responses, since good testing practices state to "not mock what you don't own" I would like to spend some time learning how to properly test responses that rely on external API calls.
+Also, due to the timing of external API calls, it was difficult to test proper responses, since good testing practices state to "not mock what you don't own", I would like to spend some time learning how to properly test responses that rely on external API calls.